Lawmakers submit more than 140 amendments as House opens process for first time in seven years

 House Majority Leader Steve Scalise (R-La.) said it was the first time in seven years the House had used such a process, and more than 140 amendments were submitted for the bill.

-A number of the amendments were passed or rejected by voice vote by voice vote on Thursday.
+A number of the amendments were passed or rejected by voice vote on Thursday.
 On some amendments, however, members requested a roll call vote.

 The House is expected to continue debating amendments Thursday night, then vote on the entire bill Friday, a longer process than a structured or closed rule.